Skip to additional navigation Skip to content

 Explanation

-This policy identifies key junctions and highways to be prioritised for improvement associated with the strategic growth in the parish, including specific reference to ‘green lanes’ where cyclists and pedestrians have priority, traffic calming and public realm improvements along Tollerton Lane.
+2.6.3 This aspiration identifies key junctions and highways that the TNP has identified as being in need of improvement associated with the strategic growth in the parish, subject to discussions with the local highway authority and Highways England.
+This includes specific reference to ‘green lanes’ where cyclists and pedestrians have priority, and may include traffic calming measures.
 In all cases non-road users will be a priority.
 This policy works in conjunction with policies on walking, cycling and public transport that seek to secure their safety and ensure they are kept as the priority.
 Overall, these policies seek to improve sustainable and active modes of travel for residents across the parish.

-Whilst it is recognised that the responsibility for these highways and transport infrastructure belongs to Nottingham County Council and Highways England the role of the Parish Council and local groups is crucial in bringing forward positive changes to the areas that need it most.
+2.6.4 It is recognised that the responsibility for these highways and transport infrastructure belongs to Nottingham County Council and Highways England, but the role of the Parish Council and local groups is crucial in bringing forward positive changes to the areas that need it most.

 7. Local housing and design

-The design of all new housing (including extensions and alterations) in the parish should respond to its context and provide a high standard of internal and external living space.
-A mix of different types of housing is encouraged and diversify the offer of housing in the parish.
-In line with this, where development seeks to replace an existing bungalow with a significantly larger dwelling, this will be
+The design of all new housing (including extensions and alterations) in the parish should provide a high standard of internal and external living space.
+A mix of different types of housing is encouraged to diversify the offer of housing in the parish.
+In line with this, where development seeks to replace an existing bungalow with a significantly larger dwelling, this will be resisted.

 Affordable dwellings are welcomed and should be indistinguishable from market dwellings in their design and amenity space provision.
 A range of types of affordable units should be sought and groupings according to tenure should be avoided.